perpetuum4mobile/teched2025-XP266-2/README.md

-# Session ID - Session Title
+# XP266 - Experience how to govern the delivery of content in SAP Build solutions

 ## Description

-This repository contains the material for the SAP TechEd 2025 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2025 session called XP266 - Experience how to govern the delivery of content in SAP Build solutions.

 ## Overview